CAPTCHA Solving

 }

-If there isn't a submit button available, you can trigger form submission manually using the evaluate mutation:
+If no submit button is available, trigger form submission with the evaluate mutation:

 mutation SolveAndTriggerSubmit {